prof18/kmp-framework-bundler/README.md

 ```
 Additional information is available [in the official Kotlin doc](https://kotlinlang.org/docs/multiplatform-build-native-binaries.html#build-xcframeworks).

 If the selected `frameworkType` is `XC_FRAMEWORK_LEGACY_BUILD`, a custom task will be used to build the XCFramework.
-This is required before Kotlin 1.5.30.
+This is required before Kotlin 1.5.30 and it has been deleted from version 0.0.12 of the plugin.

 If the selected `frameworkType` is `FAT_FRAMEWORK`, then a FatFramework will be built.
 When using a FatFramework, only iOS targets can be packed together.
 With XCFramework you can pack together all the Apple families: iOS, macOS, etc.